Here's how to replace your Mac battery

 - Replace Soon: It doesn't hold as much charge as it did originally;

 - Replace Now: Needs to be replaced;

-Assuming your Mac battery needs replacing, let’s look at how this can be done, or if there are ways to prolong the life of the battery until you are ready to buy a new Mac.
+Assuming your Mac battery needs replacing, let’s look at how this can be done or ways to prolong the battery's life until you are ready to buy a new Mac.